Fil/pangea/docs/d3/arc-diagram.md

 # Arc diagram

 This diagram places nodes in a horizontal or vertical line, with circular arcs for links.
 Unlike other network visualizations such as a [force layout](./force-directed-graph), the appearance (and usefulness) of an arc diagram is highly dependent on the order of nodes.
 Hover over a node below to inspect its connections.
+See also the simpler [Plot version](../plot/arc-diagram).

 ```js
 {